woocommerce/woocommerce/docs/HPOS.md

 ## Placeholder records

-Order ids must match in both the authoritative tables and the backup tables, otherwise synchronization wouldn't be possible.
-The order ids that are compared for order identification and synchronization purposes are the ones from the `id` field in both the `wp_wc_orders` table and the posts table.
+Order IDs must match in both the authoritative tables and the backup tables, otherwise synchronization wouldn't be possible.
+The order IDs that are compared for order identification and synchronization purposes are the ones from the `id` field in both the `wp_wc_orders` table and the posts table.

 If the posts table is authoritative achieving order id match is easy: the record in `wp_wc_orders` is created with the same id and that's it.
 However when the new orders tables are authoritative there's a problem: the posts table is used to store multiple types of data, not only orders; and by the time synchronization needs to happen, a non-order post could already exist having the same id as the order to synchronize.